Meta-Learning for Domain Generalization in Semantic Parsing: Related Work

 \section{Related Work}

-\paragraph{Zero-Shot Semantic Parsing} Developing a parser that can generalize to unseen domains has been drawing increasing attention in recent years.
-Previous work has mainly focused on the sub-task of \textit{schema linking} as means of promoting domain generalization.
+\paragraph{Zero-Shot Semantic Parsing} Developing a parser that can generalize to unseen domains has attracted increased attention in recent years.
+Previous work has mainly focused on the sub-task of \textit{schema linking} as a means of promoting domain generalization.
 In schema linking, we need to recognize which columns or tables are mentioned in a question.
 For example, a parser would decide to select the column \textit{Status} because of the word \textit{statuses} in Figure~\ref{fig:example}.
-However, in the setting of zero-shot parsing, columns or tables might be mentioned in a question without being observed during training.
+However, in the setting of zero-shot parsing, columns or tables might be mentioned in a question without ever being observed during training.

 One line of work tries to incorporate inductive biases, e.g., domain-invariant n-gram matching features \cite{guo-etal-2019-towards,wang2019rat}, cross-domain alignment functions \cite{herzig-berant-2018-decoupling}, or auxiliary linking tasks~\cite{chang2019zeroshot} to improve schema linking.
-However, in the cross-lingual setting of Chinese Spider \cite{min-etal-2019-pilot}, where questions and schemas are not in the same language, it is not obvious how to design such inductive biases like n-gram matching features for the cross-lingual setting.
+However, in the cross-lingual setting of Chinese Spider \cite{min-etal-2019-pilot}, where questions and schemas are not in the same language, it is not obvious how to design such inductive biases like n-gram matching features.
 Another line of work relies on large-scale unsupervised pre-training on massive tables \cite{herzig2020tapas,yin20acl} to obtain better representations for both questions and database schemas.
 Our work is orthogonal to these approaches and can be easily coupled with them.
 As an example, we show in Section \ref{sec:experiments} that our training procedure can improve the performance of a parser already enhanced with n-gram matching features \cite{guo-etal-2019-towards,wang2019rat}.